ChenyanWu/MEBOW/index.md

 ### Description
 ![Image of MEBOW](/images/data_examples.png)
 ### Downloads
-MEBOW dataset belongs to Amazon Inc. The disclosure of the data set requires Amazon's approval.
+MEBOW dataset belongs to Amazon Inc. The disclosure of the dataset requires Amazon's approval.
 It is currently in the final stage of approval.
-Around August 12, the data set will be public.
+The dataset will be public at around August 12.